ComputationalGasDynamicsLab/centos9_setup/README.md

 #### install `mpich` from source
 The `mpich` installed from CentOS 9 Stream does not include mpicxx, mpicc, as such, we install `mpich` from source.
+- Download `mpich` source from [this link](https://www.mpich.org/static/downloads/3.4.3/).

-Command to configure the installation: options are to specify communication device and gfortran flags.
+- Use following command to configure the installation:
 ```
 ./../configure --with-device=ch4:ofi FFLAGS=-fallow-argument-mismatch |& tee c.txt
 ```
+Options above are used to specify communication device and gfortran flags.

-If gfortran is missing, then it can be installed below before invoking the above command line:
+- If gfortran is missing, then it can be installed below before invoking the above command line:
 ```
 sudo dnf install libgfortran
 sudo dnf install gfortran